- Academics

 - A minimum of 500 hours of direct patient care experience in a healthcare setting must be completed prior to application.
 24 of the 500 hours must be shadowing a physician assistant.

-- Examples of direct patient care experiences in a healthcare setting may include but are not limited to: EMT, Paramedic, Medical Assistant, Nurse, Surgical Technician, Athletic Trainer, Physical Therapy Aide, and Military Medical Corpsman.
+Click here for Direct Patient Care Experience/Shadowing form.
+This form should be completed and included in your CASPA application. - Examples of direct patient care experiences in a healthcare setting may include but are not limited to: EMT, Paramedic, Medical Assistant, Nurse, Surgical Technician, Athletic Trainer, Physical Therapy Aide, and Military Medical Corpsman.

 - Unfortunately, we are not able to assist students and applicants in obtaining their healthcare-related experiences.